-- 2d+) [ADDITION] Date of birth and contact information should be especially secured. - 2d++) [RECOMMENDATION] If a third party (e.g. journalist) asks the organization team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent. - 2e+) [CLARIFICATION] If a competitor holds multiple citizenships, they may choose which country to represent at their first competition. - 2e++) [ADDITION] The WCA Delegate should also verify the name and date of birth by means of documents (e.g. a passport) of every new competitor at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2h+) [CLARIFICATION] Competitors may be barefoot for Solving With Feet. - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected. - $2j{2+}$ [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
+• 2e+) [CLARIFICATION] If a competitor holds multiple citizenships, they may choose which country to represent at their first competition.

+- 2e++) [ADDITION] The WCA Delegate should also verify the name and date of birth by means of documents (e.g. a passport) of every new competitor at their first competition. - 2e3+) [CLARIFICATION] Stateless competitors have no national records and rankings, nor continental records and rankings. - 2h+) [CLARIFICATION] Competitors may be barefoot for 3x3x3 With Feet. - 2i+) [ADDITION] Although the competitor may pick up a stopwatch to view the current time (when they are not blindfolded), they must not start, stop, pause, or otherwise interact with the timekeeping of the stopwatch. - 2i++) [ADDITION] The organization team may provide the competitor an unofficial stopwatch for viewing the elapsed time (started together with the main stopwatch), in which case the competitor is not permitted to touch the official stopwatch. - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected. - 2i1c+) [CLARIFICATION] Electronic hand warmers may be used before or after an attempt only.
+Non-electronic hand warmers may be used at any time during an attempt. - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid. - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.